French Deposition Interpreters | Interpretation Services

-US deposition interpretation services are a key part of TJC Global's expert legal interpretation services, With our network of French deposition interpretation specialists, we can offer excellent bespoke services for any aspect of deposition or Examination Before Trial in France and across the globe.
+US deposition interpretation services are a key part of TJC Global’s expert legal interpretation services, With our network of French legal interpretation specialists, we can offer excellent bespoke services for any aspect of deposition or Examination Before Trial in France and across the globe.
 Our commitment to excellence in this highly demanding field has earned us the trust of top international law firms.

-Our French deposition interpreters have an extensive command of litigation procedure and 'legalese'.
+Our French deposition and legal/court interpreters have an extensive command of litigation procedure and ‘legalese’.
 We match their specialisms to the subject area of the case to ensure smooth, fluent interpreting assistance, and to make sure that proceedings are never disrupted by communication difficulties.

 Our French deposition interpreters combine expertise in their chosen industry with advanced language skills and a knowledge of relevant legal terminology meaning they are able to ensure accurate translations of complex industry or legal jargon.